How To Plant Garlic

 I recommend not filling in the holes with dirt, until all the cloves have been placed in their holes to be sure you have one in each hole and that they are placed the right way up.

-This can be done in the early spring to be harvested late fall or planted late fall to be harvested mid summer.
-Both work.
+This can be done in the early spring with soft necked garlic (which does not store a well as hard neck garlic ) to be harvested late fall.
+Hard neck garlic is usually planted late fall to be harvested mid summer.
+Both work to give you beautiful bulbs.

 Garlic does not do well with repeated freezing and thawing so be sure to keep those beds covered up during the winter months.